slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README-Extra.md

 ### Properly feeding your Raspberry Pi 5

-Here is a [video](https://youtu.be/PddIeZP-wgw) explaining why our Pi5's on the robots (off batteries) don't perform properly:
+Here is a [video](https://youtu.be/PddIeZP-wgw) explaining why our Pi5's on the robots (off the batteries) don't perform properly:

 The video describes settings that fix the problem (use caution).